Newsletter blocks add an option for visitors to subscribe to a newsletter. The footer is a popular place for this block.

 - Under Global Text Styles, click Assign Styles.

 - Scroll to the newsletter block section and click into each option to style the different fonts.
+Use the Buttons panel for button text.

 - Click Back, then click Site Styles to return to site styles, or hover over Done and click Save if you're done making style changes.